ElishebaW/100-days-of-code/r1-log.md

 ##R1D9

 Finished JavaScript: Understanding the Weird Parts, but not done playing with the framework I created through the course.
 Want to play with it and make it mine.
 Rest of days will involve creating projects, code challenges and contributing to open source.
 3h

+##R1D10

+Extended the framework I created in the JavaScript course by adding Logout functionality and learned a little about how to work with jQuery.2h